Xi warns China will not renounce use of force to unify Taiwan; vows to strengthen military | Politics

 However, the Congress is expected to endorse Xi’s continuation as he has already been declared a “core leader” of the party on par with its founder Mao Zedong.
 Xi's continuation in power will formally end the over three decade practice of its top leaders retiring after completing two-five-year tenures.

-In a show of unity, almost all retired former leaders of the party -- including Xi's predecessor Hu Jintao, former president Jiang Zemin and former premier Wen Jiabao along with a host of former leaders -- attended Sunday's opening ceremony at the ornate Great Hall of the People and were seen cheering key aspects of his speech spanning one hour 45 minutes.
+In a show of unity, almost all retired former leaders of the party -- including Xi’s predecessor Hu Jintao and former premier Wen Jiabao along with a host of former leaders -- attended Sunday’s opening ceremony at the ornate Great Hall of the People and were seen cheering key aspects of his speech spanning one hour 45 minutes.

 Xi’s pledge to complete the reunification of China, which means the merger of Taiwan with the Chinese mainland, received a prolonged round of applause from over 2,300 elected delegates attending the Congress.